 Full disclosure; all milk paints are different.
 For this post, I’m speaking about General Finishes.
 You can see another post where I used a completely different kind of milk paint product HERE.

-Milk paint has a smoother, slightly glossier finish than chalk paint (the General Finishes brand, not all milk paints).
+In my opinion, milk paint has a smoother, slightly glossier finish than chalk paint (the General Finishes brand, not all milk paints).
 Chalk paint requires a top coat or wax, otherwise it will rub off easily.

 So here I go… notice the “cage” I had to use to enclose the TV stand so my sweet but nosey child wouldn’t terrorize it!